Updated: Aug 19

 Scripture records that upon waking Jacob realized that he was on holy ground and the gates of heaven were open in that place, hence he named the place Bethel (House of God).

 Traditionally, scholars associate this place with modern day Bethel in Israel which is about 10.5 miles north of Jerusalem.
-However, what if this is a wrong assumption and in keeping with the overall message and integrity of scripture there is another place which fits the scenario more perfectly, and could this place fit scripturally into the narrative?
+This location has been disputed among Bible scholars and some argue there was more than one location called Bethel.
+However, what if the first location mentioned, north of Jerusalem, is a wrong assumption and in keeping with the overall message and integrity of scripture there is another place which fits the scenario more perfectly, and could this place fit scripturally into the narrative?

 First, let's do an important word analysis in Genesis 28:11.
 In most translations we read, “and he came upon a certain place and slept there all night”.
 However, in the Hebrew this is not what is said.
 The Hebrew states “and he came to the place”.
 The Jewish Publication Society (JPS) bible also states “and he lighted upon the place, and tarried there all night, because the sun was set; and he took one of the stones of the place, and put it under his head, and lay down in that place to sleep.” (bold text added for emphasis)